bt3gl/building_blog/content/intro_kustomize.md

 Kustomize enables you to do that by creating a file that ties everything together, or optionally includes “overrides” for individual parameters.

-In this example, I shown how to use Kustomize to setup a Wordpress Kubernetes clusters.
+In this example, I setup a Wordpress Kubernetes cluster using Kustomize.
 The source code is available [here](https://github.com/bt3gl/Learning_Kubernetes/tree/master/kustomize-example).

 ### Set Minukube